Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: System Model

-Notably, multiple sensing and communication links change as the UAV trajectory varies, which introduces highly dynamic to the considered system.
+Notably, multiple sensing and communication links change as the UAV trajectory varies, which introduces high dynamics to the considered system.
 In the following, we provide a detailed model for sensing, communication, and UAV mobility to capture the key optimization variables and objectives.